Towards an Optimal Bound for the Interleaving Distance on Mapper Graphs: Related Work

-Further, the idea of the interleaving distance appears widely in the TDA literature for many kinds of input objects.
-This includes persistence modules \cite{Chazal2009}, where the definition got its start.
-However, the family of distances has expanded to include multiparameter persistence modules \cite{Lesnick2015, Berkouk2019a}, filtered spaces \cite{Blumberg2023}, merge trees \cite{Morozov2013, Beurskens2023}, labeled Reeb graphs \cite{Lan2024}, labeled merge trees \cite{Munch2019, Gasparovic2024, Yan2019, Curry2022}, and more general categorical constructions \cite{deSilva2018,Meehan2017,Cruz2019,Botnan2020,Kim2023,Scoccola2020}.
-However, it has been shown that in a broad collection of these, computation is NP-hard \cite{bjerkevik2017computational, bjerkevik2020computing}, thus rendering the interleaving distance to be a tool that is extensively used in theory but never used in practice.
+Beyond Reeb and mapper graphs, the interleaving distance appears broadly throughout the TDA literature across a wide range of input objects, originating with its introduction for persistence modules \cite{Chazal2009}.
+It has since expanded to include multiparameter persistence modules \cite{Berkouk2021,Lesnick2015}, filtered spaces \cite{Blumberg2023}, merge trees \cite{Beurskens2023,Morozov2013}, labeled Reeb graphs \cite{Lan2024}, formigrams \cite{Kim2023a}, labeled merge trees \cite{Curry2022,Gasparovic2024,Munch2019, Yan2019}, and more general categorical constructions \cite{Botnan2020,Cruz2019,deSilva2018,Kim2023,Meehan2017,Scoccola2020}.
+Yet in many such settings, the interleaving distance is NP-hard to compute \cite{bjerkevik2020computing,bjerkevik2017computational}, resulting in a metric that is well-studied in theory but rarely used in practice.

-Among these works, most do not include implementation in any form.
-There are a few exceptions which we will briefly note, although none of them apply to our setting of mapper/Reeb graphs.
-The interleaving distance for labeled merge trees \cite{Munch2019} is in P, so implementations are easily available, such as in \cite{Yan2019}.
-In \cite{Curry2022}, they use labelings found using Gromov-Wasserstein couplings to give bound on the interleaving distance between unlabeled merge trees.
-Finally, \cite{Pegoraro2021} uses an ILP on a formulation of the interleaving distance specific to merge trees \cite{FarahbakhshTouli2019} to provide bounds on the merge tree interleaving distance.
+Among these works, most do not provide implementations, though there are a few notable exceptions.
+The interleaving distance for labeled merge trees \cite{Munch2019} lies in P, and implementations are available (e.g., \cite{Yan2019}).
+In \cite{Curry2022}, labelings derived from Gromov--Wasserstein couplings are used to bound the interleaving distance between unlabeled merge trees.
+In \cite{Chambers2025}, the addition metric measure space decoration on the Reeb graph is used to define a distance using the Gromov-Hausdorff distance.
+Optimal transport--type distances have also been explored for mapper graphs by modeling them as hypergraphs~\cite{zhou2023comparing}, providing a practical alternative.
+Finally, \cite{Pegoraro2021} employs an ILP, based on the merge-tree-specific formulation of \cite{FarahbakhshTouli2019}, to obtain bounds on the merge tree interleaving distance.
+As with mapper graphs in this paper, existing algorithms for merge tree interleavings yield bounds rather than guaranteed exact computations.